 Also, the radio-frequency (RF) of any wireless device emits non-ionizing radiation.
-Although, these are not as dangerous as those that emit ionizing radiation, (like X-ray machines), it remains a cause of concern.
+Although these are not as dangerous as those that emit ionizing radiation, (like X-ray machines), it remains a cause of concern.

 Now, the biggest challenge is that most environmental factors take several decades of exposure before they start showing consequences.

 As of now, we know that Bluetooth radiation emitted from all Bluetooth Headsets and Technologies is a type of wireless radio wave frequency (RF), known as microwave radiation.
-What these microwave radiation does, over time, is similar to what happens to food in microwaves.
+What this microwave radiation does, over time, is similar to what happens to food in microwaves.

-Hence, apart from cancers and tumors, there could be a whole lot of other health effects, like cognitive memory dysfunction, since we hold our cell phones close to the memory temporal lobes.
+Hence, apart from cancers and tumors, there could be a whole lot of other potential health effects, like cognitive memory dysfunction, since we hold our cell phones close to the memory temporal lobes.

-Although, microwave ovens use much higher levels of power, power levels are not the concern here.
+Although microwave ovens use much high levels of power, power levels are not the concern here.
 It is the rate of change of the EMFs and the pulsing that causes most of the physiological damage.
 As per these studies, Bluetooth radiation is dangerous.
 And wireless Bluetooth headsets are especially dangerous because, they are held within centimeters of the brain and are used along with the cell phone, doubling your exposure to the radiation.